segmentio/topicctl/README.md

   # SASL settings (optional, not supported if using ZooKeeper)
   sasl:
     enabled: true                       # Whether SASL is enabled
-    mechanism: SCRAM-SHA-512            # Mechanism to use; choices are PLAIN, SCRAM-SHA-256, and SCRAM-SHA-512
+    mechanism: SCRAM-SHA-512            # Mechanism to use;
+                                        # choices are PLAIN, SCRAM-SHA-256, and SCRAM-SHA-512
-    username: my-username               # Username; can also be set via TOPICCTL_SASL_USERNAME environment variable
+    username: my-username               # SASL username
-    password: my-password               # Password; can also be set via TOPICCTL_SASL_PASSWORD environment variable
+    password: my-password               # SASL password
 ```

 Note that the `name`, `environment`, `region`, and `description` fields are used
 for description/identification only, and don't appear in any API calls.
 They can
 be set arbitrarily, provided that they match up with the values set in the
 associated topic configs.

+If the tool is run with the `--expand-env` option, then the cluster config will be prepreocessed
+using [`os.ExpandEnv`](https://pkg.go.dev/os#ExpandEnv) at load time.
+The latter will replace
+references of the form `$ENV_VAR_NAME` or `${ENV_VAR_NAME}` with the associated values from the
+environment.

 ### Topics